Black Liberators

-On August 17, 1969, the Black Liberators served as protection for African-American Congressman Adam Clayton Powell Jr. who represented the historically black Harlem district.
-The following month the 9th Precinct of the Saint Louis Police Department was shot at by an unknown assailant and an African American member of the police board had his real estate office firebombed, the metropolitan police suspected the Liberators.
+On August 17, 1969, the Black Liberators served as protection for African-American Congressman Adam Clayton Powell Jr. who represented New York City's historically black Harlem district.
+The following month the 9th Precinct of the Saint Louis Police Department was shot at by an unknown assailant and an African-American member of the police board had his real estate office firebombed, the metropolitan police suspected the Liberators.

-Following these events, the Black Liberator headquarters was substantially damaged, according to witnesses, by plainclothes police officers.
-Matters escalated when, eight days later police arrested Charles Koen and Leon Dent for carrying a concealed weapon during a traffic stop, which was later determined was a comb.
+Following these events, the Black Liberators' headquarters were substantially damaged, according to witnesses, by plainclothes police officers.
+Matters escalated when, eight days later, police arrested Charles Koen and Leon Dent for carrying a concealed weapon during a traffic stop, which was later determined to be a comb.

-Following the arrest, Koen and Dent would receive strong public support from groups such as the International Brotherhood of Teamsters Local 688, NAACP, and St. Louis Argus.
+Following the arrest, Koen and Dent received strong public support from groups such as the International Brotherhood of Teamsters Local 688, NAACP, and St. Louis Argus.

 In response to the arrest, the Liberators voted in favor of Yusuf Shabazz to succeed Koen as prime minister of the group, resulting in the decline and eventual end of the group.
-Nine months following his inauguration, Shabazz was arrested for mail fraud, during court proceedings it was revealed that Shabazz had been operating as an informant for the metropolitan police.
+Nine months following his inauguration, Shabazz was arrested for mail fraud, and during court proceedings it was revealed that Shabazz had been operating as an informant for the metropolitan police.